Learn the Difference Between Business Credit and Personal Credit

 Credit can then be further broken down into many different types, such as:

-An agreement where a customer can purchase goods on credit and agrees to pays the supplier or vendor at a later date.
+Trade credit – An agreement where a customer can purchase goods on credit and agrees to pays the supplier or vendor at a later date.
 Usually, when the goods are delivered.

-I. How they are established
+1. The way they are established

-Unlike personal credit score, Business credit score is not standardized.
+Unlike personal credit score, business credit score is not standardized.
 Each business credit bureau (Dunn & Bradstreet, Equifax, and Experian) calculate business credit scores differently.

-Equifax Credit – Collects data that shows how small business makes their credit card and loans payments.
+Equifax Credit – Collects data that shows how a small business makes their credit card and loans payments.
 The Equifax credit score includes payment index, credit risk score, and business failure score.

 Experian – Collects credit information from both lenders and business vendors.
-It takes into account your business credit score, payment trends, account histories and public records.
+It takes into account your business credit score, payment trends, account histories, and public records.
 Just like Dunn & Bradstreet, it offers a credit score from 0 to 100; however, it differs because it doesn’t just focus on payment history.

 The final two key differences are privacy and accessibility.
 With your personal credit score or report, no one is allowed to see it except for you and a select few.
 Your business credit score/report is open to the public.
 Anyone can get access to it if they pay the necessary fees.

 By law, once a year, you are able to request a copy of your personal credit report from all of the credit bureaus.
 You can also request your FICO score.
-Not so with business credit reports, to gain access to your report, you have to pay the necessary fee to each of the business reporting bureaus.
+Not so with business credit reports: to gain access to your report, you have to pay the necessary fee to each of the business reporting bureaus.